Marcelo Brozović: Early senior career

 On 31 May 2014, Brozović was included in Niko Kovač's final list for 2014 FIFA World Cup, and made his senior squad debut on 7 June, starting in a 1–0 victory against Australia at the Estádio de Pituaçu.
 Brozović made his World Cup debut five days later, playing the last 26 minutes in a 1–3 loss against Brazil.
 Since the 2014 FIFA World Cup, Brozović has become a regular starter in Croatia's UEFA Euro 2016 qualifying, playing alongside Luka Modrić and Ivan Rakitić as part of a rotating midfield triangle for Croatia.
 Later that October, Brozović scored his first goal for Croatia in a 6–0 home victory against Azerbaijan.
 His second goal of the Euro 2016 qualifiers came in March 2015 against Norway, when he gave his team a 1–0 lead with a low curving shot from 20 meters into the bottom right corner.

 In May 2016, Brozović was part of Croatia squad for the UEFA Euro 2016.
 He made his first UEFA European Championship appearance in Croatia's first match of Group D against Turkey, playing full 90 minutes as the team won 1–0.
 He later netted a brace for Croatia on 12 November 2016 in a World Cup qualifier against Iceland.

 In May 2018, Brozović was named in Croatia's preliminary 32-man squad for the 2018 FIFA World Cup in Russia.
 He was included in the final squad as Croatia progressed all the way to the final against France.
 Brozović was a mainstay in the starting lineup, and he went the full 90 as Croatia lost 4–2.

 Later international career and retirement

 In May 2021, Brozović was called up for the postponed UEFA Euro 2020.
 In November 2022, he was selected in the 26-man squad for the 2022 FIFA World Cup in Qatar.
 Croatia managed to win the bronze medal in the latter, after a 2–1 victory against Morocco in the third place play-off.

 On 7 June 2024, he was named in the 26-man squad for the UEFA Euro 2024.
 Two months later, on 14 August, he announced his retirement from international football, having earned 99 caps for his country.

 Style of play

-He is noted for his passing, tackling, runs and stamina.
-He is usually deployed as a deep-lying playmaker or box-to-box midfielder, but is considered to be a versatile midfielder who can perform well anywhere in the midfield.
-He is known for his astute tactical awareness, robust physical presence and exceptional passing ability.
+He usually plays as a deep-lying playmaker or box-to-box midfielder, but is a midfielder.